doctolib/safe-pg-migrations/README.md

 SafePgMigrations.config.blocking_activity_logger_margin = 1.second # Delay to output blocking queries before timeout.
 Must be shorter than safe_timeout

-SafePgMigrations.config.batch_size = 1000 # Size of the batches used for backfilling when adding a column with a default value pre-PG11
+SafePgMigrations.config.backfill_batch_size = 100_000 # Size of the batches used for backfilling when adding a column with a default value

+SafePgMigrations.config.backfill_pause = 0.5.second # Delay between each batch during a backfill.
+This ensure replication can happen safely.

 SafePgMigrations.config.retry_delay = 1.minute # Delay between retries for retryable statements